 Pumpkin Bread with Cream Cheese

-Every fall season I make a couple loaves of my homemade pumpkin bread.
-While I love it plain, I think this cream cheese filled version may be my new favorite!
+This pumpkin bread with cream cheese version may be my new favorite bread to make each fall!
 The filling tastes just like cheesecake and adds the perfect richness and creaminess to the bread.

 If you love baking pumpkin recipes like me, you are going to LOVE this pumpkin cheesecake bread!
-It has the perfect amount of pumpkin spice and the cream cheese filling is creamy and delicious.
-It’s fluffy, moist and has the perfect fall flavor.
+It’s fluffy, moist, and has the perfect fall flavor.
 It didn’t last long at our house!

 - Pumpkin: Make sure to use pumpkin puree (not pumpkin pie filling).
 I prefer Libby’s brand.
 Or you can make your own homemade pumpkin puree.